nixxou/SindenSoft/README.md

 https://github.com/nixxou/duckstation

-Todo : A mamehooker dll.
+A mamehooker dll to make it work with mamehooker : https://github.com/nixxou/PacDriveSDK

 Know bug : Currently if you launch a game with recoil support, you can't hit the stop button on the siden software while the game is running.